Democratie-Monitor/raad-van-state/README.md

 - Create new columns with '_formatted' suffix
 - Prompt for manual input when datum_advies cannot be automatically converted

-### 4. Transfers date information from original RvS advice CSV files to their analyzed counterparts.
+### 4. Transfer date information from original RvS advice CSV files to their analyzed counterparts.

 ```
 python date_merger.py